Small Business New Year’s Resolutions vs Goals

 We all need time to rest and recharge, so having dedicated time to rest will greatly impact your productivity when you get back to work.

 - I will delegate administration

 - I will map out my business processes

-These are just some examples of how you can free up some of your time and be more successful.
+These are examples of how you can free up some of your time and be more successful.
 If you don’t have a plan, it’s essential.
-It doesn’t need to be super-detailed (though more detail is good), but it does need to be well thought out and will be impacted by the strategy you choose.
+It doesn’t need to be super-detailed (though more detail is good), but it needs to be well thought out and will be impacted by your chosen strategy.

 Having processes mapped out and, when possible, automated will allow you to do less when executing a process.
 Moreover, it will allow you to hire people to work those processes for you.
-Even if you have processes in place, you should be reviewing them at least once a year to ensure that they make sense.
+Even if you have processes in place, you should review them at least once a year to ensure they make sense.
 Remember, simpler is usually better.

 Small Business Resolutions That Look Forward

 - I will dedicate time to learning

 - I’ll set new sales targets and goals